kay-wong/kay-wong.github.io/_posts/2021-03-15-outreachy-wikimedia-internship-wrapup.md

 ---
 Having worked on my project for the last few months, I realised that there's still a lot to be done within the WikiProjectReliability project's efforts to ensure content reliability on Wikipedia.

-There are still some questions and areas for improvement which I wish we had more time to tackle in these short 3 months of my internship!
+There are still some questions and areas for improvement which I wish we had more time to tackle in these short 3 months of my internship.
 For example, a crucial next step is to expand our datasets to other languages beyond English Wikipedia.

 The beauty of open source is that I (and others drawn to this project) can continue to contribute to this.
 Though my internship has ended, I'm looking forward to continuing with contributing to this important effort.
 <br>